-- 9. Bracing: Feet may be lifted when setting up; however, goats must have all four feet touching the ground when being handled by the judge.
-Exhibitors may not alter the arena floor when setting up goats, the arena floor must be left level. - 10.
+- 10. HORNS: If horned, the horns must be tipped and rounded.
+Tipping and removing horns is not allowed on the grounds and will result in disqualification - 11.
+Animals must be shown with a chain, collar, or halter. - 12.
 The goat show will be a "blow and go" show.
 The use of paint, glue, adhesives, mousse, powder, and boning soaps will not be allowed.
 (Nothing stiff or sticky; must be able to run a comb through the hair.
 Any product used must be water soluble).
 Animals may be checked before entering the ring and violators will be disqualified.
-No hair coloring will be allowed in grooming of beef exhibits.
-Any attempt to alter animal color or breed characteristics including the addition of hair or added material, natural or man-made (excluding false tail switches) is prohibited.
-Animals will be subject to inspection and hand wiped by the Goat Superintendents and/or agents at any time. - 11.
-It is recommended to have a muzzle for your goat's safety when penned. - 12.
-Goat classes will be split by weight at the discretion of the superintendents. - 13.
-Champion and reserve champion ribbons will be awarded to the division winners if the judge considers the exhibits worthy. - 14.
-Grand Champion and Reserve Grand Champion rosettes will be awarded for overall winner, in Bottle Goat, Overall Breeding and Overall Market if the judge considers the exhibits worthy.
+No hair coloring will be allowed in grooming of goat exhibits.
+Any attempt to alter animal color or breed characteristics, including the addition of hair or added material, natural or man-made, is prohibited.
+Animals can be inspected and hand-wiped by the Goat Superintendents and/or agents at any time. - 13.
+Market Goat classes will be shown by weight and split into divisions.
+Divisions and classes will be created by the Fair Entry System and can only be changed with the consensus of the 4-H Agent, FFA Advisor, and Goat Superintendent.
+There will be a minimum of 3 animals in a division/class.
+If divisions/classes don't meet the 3 animal minimum, they will be combined with the closest weight division. - 14.
+Breeding classes will be split by age and then weight. - 15.
+It is recommended to have a muzzle for your goats safety when penned.